Napa Valley AVA

 Smith Devereux Wines’ continued success and its steps up the proverbial ladder will bear watching for years to come.
 New and exciting wineries and their progression are what makes the California wine industry the darling of the international wine world.

-It is a great pleasure to introduce our Platinum Wine Club members to Smith Devereux Winery and its incredibly expressive Cabernet Sauvignon.
+It is a great pleasure to introduce our Platinum Wine Club members to Smith Devereux Winery.
 Enjoy!

 Map of the area